pmhahn/pmhahn.github.io/_posts/2019-08-28-kubernetes-on-debian.md

 ## Load balancer

-By default k8s does not provide a load balaner implementation:
+By default k8s does not provide a load balancer implementation:
 Many cloud providers provide that service out-of-the-box.
 If k8s runs on bare-metal servers or in your own virtual machines, you must provide that service manually.
 One option is to use [MetalLB](https://metallb.universe.tf/).